 Operational risk is the possibility of losses arising from inadequate or failed internal processes, people and systems or from external events.
-SMFG is working to raise the level of sophistication of its management of operational risk across the whole Group by providing an effective framework for the identification, assessment. control and monitoring of significant risk factors and by establishing systems for contingency and business continuity plans.
+SMFG has drawn up the Regulations on Operational Risk Management to define the basic rules to be observed in the conduct of operational risk management across the entire Group.
+Under these regulations, SMFG is working to raise the level of sophistication of its management of operational risk across the whole Group by providing an effective framework for the identification, assessment, control and monitoring of significant risk factors and by establishing a system for executing contingency and business continuity plans.